barrage/ragu-chat-api/README.md

 it to the database as a Jira worklog attribute.
 This can be done via the `POST /admin/jirakira/attributes` endpoint.

 Every attribute in the database must have its `key`, which is the attribute identifier, and its `description` that will be used in the tool definition.
+Attributes can also be marked as `required` which will make them required in the tool definition.

 In the above example, it should look something like this: